-Milk processing for Yew Tree Dairy
+Milk processing plant for Yew Tree Dairy

 The new Yew Tree Dairy processing facility, opened in 2010, uses state-of-the-art technology which can process large volumes of milk every day, producing different types of milk and cream for the UK market and a wide range of powdered milk for national and international markets.